azamd/Automated-Testing-OCP4-CICD/README.md

 14- selenium-e2e-testing: this task uses Selenium to launch automated end-to-end tests on Google Chrome browser to evaluate the execution/user experience delivered by the application.

-IMPORTANT NOTE: the maven cluster tasks used in this pipeline are: 3, 4, 5, 6, 7(both), 8, 13, and 14. each maven cluster task is an execution of a maven command with specific goals (example: "mvn clean package -DskipTests" for task n°4), it is also required to specify the project source directory and maven-settings as a workspaces, and its context (default: ".").
+IMPORTANT NOTE: the maven cluster tasks used in this pipeline are: 3, 4, 5, 6, 7(both), 8, 13, and 14. each maven cluster task is an execution of a maven command with specific goals (example: "mvn clean package -DskipTests" for task n°4), it is also required to specify the project source directory and maven-settings as workspaces, and its context (default: ".").

 For a better understanding here's a detailed screenshot of task n°4: